 Office of the Commissioner

-Jeannie Hovland, an enrolled member of the Flandreau Santee Sioux Tribe of South Dakota, is the Commissioner of the Administration for Native Americans (ANA), an agency within the U.S. Department of Health and Human Services.
+Michelle Sauve, an enrolled member of the St. Regis Mohawk Tribe, is the acting Commissioner of the Administration for Native Americans (ANA), an agency within the U.S. Department of Health and Human Services.
 ANA promotes self-sufficiency for Native Americans by providing discretionary grant funding for community-based projects as well as training and technical assistance.

-Hovland oversees ANA’s discretionary funding programs to American Indians, Alaska Native, Native Hawaiians, and Pacific Islanders; serves as an advocate for Native Americans; and coordinates activities within the U.S. Department of Health and Human Services (HHS) to develop policies, programs, and budgets affecting Native Americans all under the authority of the Native American Programs Act.
+Under the authority of the Native American Programs Act (NAPA), acting Commissioner Sauve oversees ANA’s discretionary funding programs to American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders, serves as an advocate for Native Americans, and coordinates activities within the U.S. Department of Health and Human Services (HHS) to develop policies, programs, and budgets affecting Native Americans.

-As Commissioner, Hovland serves in the dual role of the Deputy Assistant Secretary for Native American Affairs, affirming the government-to-government relationship between the Administration for Children and Families (ACF) and Indian tribes.
+As acting Commissioner, Ms. Sauve also serves in the dual role of the Deputy Assistant Secretary for Native American Affairs (DAS), affirming the government-to-government relationship between the Administration for Children and Families (ACF) and Indian tribes.

 Mirtha Beadle serves as Senior Policy Advisor to the Commissioner of the Administration for Native Americans (ANA) where she provides strategic advice on ANA’s efforts to improve the well-being of American Indian, Alaska Native, and Native American communities.
 She is charged with contributing to the Commissioner’s extensive consultations with Tribal Leaders, collaboration with Tribal leaders on the Administration for Children and Families’ (ACF) Tribal Advisory Committee, and leadership of the ACF Native American Affairs Advisory Council to ensure these efforts yield improvements for Indigenous communities.
 Ms. Beadle contributes to ANA’s efforts focused on responding to the tragedies of missing and murdered American Indians, Alaska Natives, and Native Americans and human trafficking.
 She is also charged with advancing ANA’s collaborations with urban Indian organizations and coordinating ANA’s policy and program internal think tanks.
 She also currently serves as the Acting Deputy Commissioner.